+- OE.Resp-Appl

+- OE.Process-Sec-IC

 - OE.Lim\Block\Loader

+- OE.Loader\Usage

 - OE.TOE\Auth

-- OE.Loader Usage secure

-- OE.Process-Sec-IC

-According to the "Note 8", Page 53 of the Security Target these objectives only apply when the HW platform comes with an activated Flash Loader.
+According to the Note after Table 13, Page 18 of the Security Target the objective OE.TOE\Auth only applies when the Flash Loader is available.

-This is especially the case for "Option b)" in Life Cycle Phase 1 (see Chapter 2.4.4), which means that the Travel Document Manufacturer is enabled to download the Chip Embedded Software using the Loader provided by the Chip Dedicated software.
+This is only the case for "Option b)" in Life Cycle Phase 1 (see Chapter 2.4.4), which means that the Travel Document Manufacturer is enabled to download the Chip Embedded Software using the Loader provided by the Chip Dedicated software.